 Best for Sangria: 2019 Santa Margherita Pinot Grigio Alto Adige

-Okay, one more Italian wine before we wrap things up.
 If you have a craving for a white wine sangria, your best bet is the Santa Margherita Pinot Grigio sourced from the vineyards of Northern Italy’s Alto Adige region.
-This Italian jewel is beloved by Americans and this is the perfect white to sip on while you whip up that sangria made with… this white!
+This Italian jewel is beloved by Americans and this is the perfect wine to sip on while you whip up that white sangria made with…this wine!

 This wine boasts an enchanting citrus musk that is spearheaded by lemon and grapefruit.
 It is bolstered by yellow apple and pear flavors, with light touches of almond paste, and is dry as a bone in the Sahara.
 The versatile flavors make this wine stand on its own and also pair well with floating chunks of fruit.